 The Student Learning Assessment Guide for Faculty has been prepared for all full-time and adjunct faculty wherever and however they teach for Mesalands Community College.
-This practical guide to student learning assessment is a supplement to the Student Learning Assessment Model developed and overseen by the Student Learning Assessment Committee (SLAC).
+This practical guide to student learning assessment is developed and overseen by the Student Learning Assessment Committee (SLAC).
 The Student Learning Assessment Guide for Faculty is meant to serve as a quick start, user-friendly manual to assist all faculty in implementing assessment of student learning.